-Flash floods don’t exist in isolation, they exist in a context.
+Flash floods don’t exist as isolation, they exist in a context.

 They all start with one drop.
-I would like to tell you a story of something that happened to me today.
-It is a story of how flash floods form, how they relate to our culture and our lives and how we can reduce their risk by integrating water into our lives again.
+We ignore this context at our own risk.
+This is a story of how flash floods form, how they relate to our culture and how we can reduce their risk by integrating water into our lives again.

 Today I went out for a walk to clear my head.
 Working on a design all day had turned my eyes to squares and I needed a break, something to see other than pixels.
 As I stepped outside I decided to follow my curiosity.